 The “Roth” part of the name was established by the Taxpayer Relief Act of 1997, which named this type of IRA after Senator William Roth.

-It is important to consult with your trusted financial advisor, like with any investment vehicle, to ensure this is a good fit for your unique financial situation.
+Part of learning about Roth IRA Basics could include careful consultation with your trusted financial advisor, like with any investment vehicle, to ensure this is a good fit for your unique financial situation.
 That said, my opinion is that the Roth IRA offers some incredible benefits!
 Here are some of my favorites:

 Roth IRA Tax Benefits.

 With the standard caveat of “if the rules are followed” and “in general” in mind, Roth IRAs are funded with your after-tax dollars (dollars that do not lower your current taxable income).
 Those contributions and the interest grow and when withdrawn in retirement are tax-free!

 Roth IRA contributions (what you paid-in) can be withdrawn before retirement.

 If you had to, this can be treated as a backup emergency fund.
 If you contributed $100 and then 6 years later needed to pull it out of your Roth IRA, then you could do so without penalty nor would there be any taxes.
 In that example, if you took out the $100 paid-in and took out the interest, then you would likely be assessed penalties and taxes on the portion that was interest (i.e. taxes/ penalties on the gains).

 If you are coming up on retirement, then you should mind the 5-year window before taking withdrawals that include your gains.
 Additionally, remember that 59 1/2 is an important age.
 After that point, and if satisfying the 5-year rule, then withdrawals are tax-free.
 This Rule is something you’ll want to get some additional help with from your trusted financial advisor.